uea-teaching/computer-vision-2022/lectures/epipolar.md

 ::: notes
 This is especially important for the task of predicting correspondences.

-And this is what allows us to restrict the search space to a line in image 2.
+And this is what allows us to restrict the search space to a **line** in image 2.

-So, the epipolar plane is a constraining element for the search.
+So, the epipolar plane is a _constraining element_ for the search.

 :::

 ## Predicting Point Correspondence {data-auto-animate="true}

-Task: Predict the location of $x''$ given $x'$.
+**Task:** Predict the location of $x''$ given $x'$.

 - For the epipolar plane $\mathcal{E} = (O'O''X)$
 - The intersection of $\mathcal{E}$ and the second image plane $\mathcal{E}''$ yields the epipolar line $\mathcal{L}''(X)$
 - The corresponding point $x''$ lies on that epipolar line $\mathcal{L}''(X)$.
-- Search space is reduced from 2D to 1D.
+- Search space is _reduced_ from 2D to 1D.

 ::: notes
-with all these elements all we need to do is search along the epipolar line.
+With all these elements all we need to do is search along the epipolar line.
-In practice, it would be a good idea to lok either side by a pixel or two...
+In practice, it would be a good idea to look either side by a pixel or two...
 :::

 # Computing the Elements of Epipolar Geometry {data-auto-animate="true}